JMBacalhau/MVDataProcessing/README.md

 import MVDataProcessing as mvp

 #NSSC process example.
 Check the console for explanation.
 #Run with plot=True to visualize plot and then with plot=False to check performance.

 mvp.ShowExampleNSSCProcess(plot=True)
 ```

+### Contributing

+Pull requests are welcome.
+For major changes, please open an issue first
+to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ### Licence